2024 Conference Speakers (UPDATED SPEAKER LIST TO COME)

 Mary B. Foster — 1031 Services, Inc.

-(Conference Co-Chair) is currently President of 1031 Services, Inc., in Bellevue, Washington.
+(Conference Co-Chair) is currently President of 1031 Services, Inc., in Seattle, Washington.
 She has been involved in numerous exchanges as attorney and intermediary and she frequently lectures before professional groups and investors on the topic of tax-deferred exchanges.
 Ms. Foster is co-author of Tax-Free Exchanges under § 1031, published by Thomson Reuters/West.
 She is past President and Board Member of the Federation of Exchange Accommodators, a member of the ABA Tax Section and former Chair of the Committee on Sales, Exchanges and Basis, and a member of the Washington State Bar Tax Section, and is a Fellow of the American College of Tax Counsel.
 Ms. Foster is a contributing author to Real Estate Taxation, Matthew Bender’s Federal Tax Service, Real Estate Tax Digest, Journal of Passthrough Entities, Business Law Today, NYU Tax Institute, and Journal of Accountancy.
 She received her B.A. from the University of Michigan and her J.D. from University of California, Berkeley Law.

 Louis S. Weller — Weller Partners LLP